-Significant increase in credit risk (SICR) criteria:
+$Significant\ increase\ in\ credit\ risk\ (SICR)\ criteria:$

-(a) External credit rating going below investment grade rating

-(b) significant changes in the expected performance and behavior of the borrower, including changes in the payment status of borrowers

-(c) Other Qualitative parameters

-- existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant change in the borrower's ability to meet its debt obligations

-- an actual or expected significant adverse change in the regulatory, economic, or technological environment of the sector that results in a significant change in the sector's ability to meet us debt obligations

-(d) Any other qualitative parameter.
+- (a) External credit rating going below investment grade rating. - (b) significant changes in the expected performance and behavior of the borrower, including changes in the payment status of borrowers. - (c) Other Qualitative parameters : - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant change in the borrower's ability to meet its debt obligations. - an actual or expected significant adverse change in the regulatory, economic, or technological environment of the sector that results in a significant change in the sector's ability to meet its debt obligations. - (d) Any other qualitative parameter.